Johns Hopkins All Children’s Heart Institute

 The 22-bed Pediatric Cardiovascular Intensive Care Unit (CVICU) at All Children’s Hospital Johns Hopkins Medicine provides an ideal healing environment, where parents are able to stay overnight in the patient’s room and are essential members of their child’s healthcare team.
 It adjoins a dedicated cardiac surgery wing that contains operating suites, hybrid cardiac catheterization labs, an interventional radiology suite, and a perioperative cardiac unit.
 The CVICU embraces a unique collaborative approach with a strong focus on education and ongoing skill development.

-- Outpatient Services: Outpatient pediatric cardiology services are available on the All Children’s Hospital main campus and at regional outpatient locations in Tampa, Brandon, Fort Myers, Sarasota, New Port Richey and Lakeland.
+- Outpatient Services: Outpatient pediatric cardiology services are available on the All Children’s Hospital main campus and at regional outpatient locations in East Lake, Tampa, Brandon, Fort Myers, Sarasota, New Port Richey and Lakeland.

 - Orlando: Florida Hospital Orlando is now a partner location for certain procedures through the Johns Hopkins All Children’s Heart Surgery Program.